CandidWuhuan/twitter_oauth_sign_in/README.md

-# Twitter OAuth
+# Twitter OAuth sign in

 ## Introduction ##

-This project reinvents oauth authentication for twitter.
+This project implements oauth authentication for twitter from scatch.
 This can help me to understand OAuth 1.0a authentication flow.

 ## Usage ##